01. Overview

 How accurate is a mesothelioma prognosis?

-- A mesothelioma prognosis is only an estimate, using information such as cancer type, stage and other influencing factors.
+- A mesothelioma prognosis is a doctor’s estimate for likely patient survival and disease progression.
+Doctors gauge prognosis using information such as cancer type, stage and other factors.
 There are patients who have outlived their initial prognosis.
+A patient’s prognosis may change depending on their response to treatment and changes in overall health.

 -